wp-plugins/fv-testimonials/readme.txt

 == Frequently Asked Questions ==

+= How do I insert the testimonials into the page? =

+Just use the shortcode [testimonials show="all"] to display all published testimonials.

+For more detailed options for shortcode refer to our manual at http://foliovision.com

 == Screenshots ==

 1. FV Testimonials management

 == Changelog ==

+= 1.12.1 =
+* Repaired slug creation for images

+= 1.12 =
+* Fixed few performance issues

+= 1.0 =
+* Complete rewrite of the code
+* Testimonials now stored as custom post types

 = 0.9.5 =
 * Fixed problems if no image directory was set